brhannan/sl-ksp/README.md

 ## Run the example model

 - Open an example project using the MATLAB command ```ksp.loadSuborbitalFlightExample```
-- Now open KSP and put a rocket on the launch pad.
+- Open KSP and put any rocket on the pad.
-- If the kRPC server window does not appear in the KSP window, select the button shown by the red arrow in the image below.
-- Press the Start server button.
+- If the kRPC server window doesn't automatically appear in the KSP window, select the button shown by the red arrow in the image below.
+Press the Start server button.

 <p float = "left">
     <img src="doc/images/start-krpc-server-menu.png" width = "300"/>